taqiyard/taqiyard/README.md

 # 👋 Hi, I'm Taqi Yardan

-I'm a tech enthusiast and a final-year Computer Science student with a strong interest in backend development, IoT, cybersecurity, and financial technology.
+I'm a tech enthusiast and a third-year Computer Science student with a strong interest in backend development, IoT, and financial technology.
 I enjoy building practical applications that solve real-world problems and always strive to sharpen my skills through self-projects.

 ---